MickJM/mq-metrics/README.md

 `spring.security.user.name: username` - The username used to authenticate the API when being invoked `spring.security.user.password: secret` - The password used to authenticate the API when being invoked

+`ibm.mq.clearMetrics: 5` - Reset and clear the metrics every 5 iterations

 ### Running the API

 Running the API microservice is easy;